 This list by no means captures all that Road to Hana has to offer, yet these are the things I personally enjoyed and thought worth sharing.
 I hope you enjoy your journey along the Road to Hana and make it yours because no one adventure is the same!

 Have you taken the Road to Hana journey?
-I would love to hear about it in the comments below!
 What was special about it to you or your favorite memory?